-Special Educational Needs and Disabilities
+Special Educational Needs and Disabilities (SEND) Policy

 Nord Anglia International School (NAS) Dubai is committed to providing the best educational experience for all students.
 A key objective at NAS Dubai is the provision for students who are identified as having Special Educational Needs and/or Disability (SEND) through personalised learning.
-Excellence is encouraged for all of our students and we provide opportunities to excel throughout the Curriculum.
+Excellence is encouraged for all of our students and we provide opportunities to excel throughout the curriculum.
 We will do this as part of our ethos of celebration of achievement within a whole school climate for success.
 We believe that by making provision for all students, especially those who require additional educational support, the standards of achievement will be raised for all students.

-The Personalised Learning Team follows the policies developed for students with Special Educational Needs and Disabilities (SEND) as well as those who are identified as being Gifted and Talented.
+The SENCO and Personalised Learning Team follow the policies developed for students with Special Educational Needs and Disabilities (SEND) as well as those who are identified as being Gifted and Talented.
 The focus is one that is needs led, delivered within clear and identified policy parameters.
-Although there are acknowledged links - in some instances - with pupils who have English as an Additional Language (EAL) or who are English Language Learners (ELL), this is a separate area of provision and is, accordingly, addressed in a different policy document.
+Although there are acknowledged links - in some instances - with pupils who have English as an Additional Language (EAL) or who are English Language Learners (ELL), this is a separate area of provision.
 Students with EAL or who are ELL should not be regarded as having SEND, although in some cases, students with EAL/ELL may also have a SEND.

-A staged approach to support will ensure all students identified via teacher assessment (and possibly also through analysis of assessment data), will receive appropriate intervention.
+A staged approach to support will ensure all students identified via teacher assessment and through analysis of assessment data, will receive appropriate intervention.
 As well as educational and physical difficulties, SEND at NAS Dubai is also on the basis of the following concerns: